nextgis/attach2resource/README.md

 # attach2resource
-Send a bundle of attachments (usually photos) to a vector layer
+Send a bunch of attachments (usually photos) to a vector layer.

+Creates a layer and attachmets from a GeoJSON file + attachments exported from NextGIS Mobile/Collector:

     python attach2resource.py --url sandbox --login administrator --password demodemo